Green-Software-Foundation/patterns/docs/catalog/cloud/match-utilization-requirements-with-pre-configured-server.md

 ## Assumptions

-If we chose an oversized VM because *occasionally* there is a burst of work (peak load) then undersizing them will reduce the margin available to handle the peak traffic.
+If we choose an oversized VM because *occasionally* there is a burst of work (peak load) then undersizing them will reduce the margin available to handle the peak traffic.
 A better solution would be to consider an auto-scaling architecture that would automatically scale the number of VMs.

 ## Considerations